Kiltegan GAA

-Kiltegan GAA Club (official title "Naomh Teagáin GAA club") is a GAA club located in Kiltegan, Co.
-Wicklow.
+Kiltegan GAA Club (official title "Naomh Teagáin GAA club") is a GAA club located in Kiltegan, County Wicklow.
 The club was founded in 1964, and its catchment area covers the villages of Kiltegan, Rathdangan, and surrounding areas.

 The club is represented in youth competitions by the juvenile club Michael Dwyers which is a combination of the GAA clubs in Kiltegan, Ballymanus and Knockananna.